 - "Legroom is ample up front and passable in the Juke's backseat, but you'll have your head in the rafters if you're as tall as 6 feet and silly enough to climb in back.
 Shoulder room is tight as well, apparently because those flared fenders swallow the extra track width while the greenhouse tapers inward." -- Edmunds (2011)

 - "The rear seats should fit a pair of adults (and three in a pinch), provided the front-seat occupants are not tall.
 Headroom is tight for anyone over 5 feet 10 inches, and rear legroom can disappear quickly as the front passengers get more comfortable." -- MSN (2011)

-The 2013 Juke comes standard with a six-speaker stereo, auxiliary input jack, iPod connectivity and Bluetooth.
-Optional features include a USB port, Rockford Fosgate audio system, satellite radio, navigation system, push-button start and a rearview camera.
+The 2013 Juke comes standard with a six-speaker stereo, an auxiliary input jack, iPod connectivity and Bluetooth.
+Optional features include a USB port, a Rockford Fosgate audio system, satellite radio, a navigation system, push-button start and a rearview camera.

-According to test drivers, the Juke’s interior controls are labeled clearly, and the audio and climate buttons are easy to reach and use.
-Reviewers say the navigation system is functional, and think the optional Rockford Fosgate audio system’s sound quality is good.
+According to test drivers, the Juke’s interior controls are labeled clearly and the audio and climate buttons are easy to reach and use.
+Reviewers say the navigation system is functional, and they think the optional Rockford Fosgate audio system has good sound quality.

 - "Backlit gauges are clearly marked and unobstructed.
 Stereo and climate controls are easily accessible." -- Consumer Guide (2012)

 - "To its credit, the Juke's controls are large and easy to navigate. ..." -- Edmunds (2012)

 - "The optional upgraded stereo sounds nice, with a thumping, powered Rockford-Fosgate subwoofer in the trunk.
 Nissan's navigation system works well, too." -- Automobile Magazine (2011)